 You’ll also find a good selection of friendly restaurants and bars within walking distance of the resorts.
 A popular spot is Paynes Bay Fishing Complex where you can dine on freshly fried fish for just a few dollars.

 Mullins Beach is not as big as some of it neighbours, but that’s actually one of its charms.
-It’s a great place to spend a day out with family or friends as there’s something for everyone to enjoy at their own pace.
+It’s a great place to spend a day out with family or friends, offering something for everyone to enjoy at their own pace.
 The gorgeous surroundings include an array of private villas at the southern end of the beach and rocky limestone cliffs to the north.

-Guests staying at Mullins Bay resort have access to the Royal Westmoreland beach club located just a stone’s throw from the main stretch of sand at Mullins.
+Guests staying at Mullins Bay resort have access to the private beach club on the main stretch of sand at Mullins Beach.
 The resort is home to a handful of elegant villas which all have private swimming pools and easy beach access.